by Susan Flantzer © Unofficial Royalty 2018

 Peter and his Holstein guards were behind the gates at Oranienbaum and Alexei Orlov and his men had surrounded Oranienbaum.
 Peter sent a message that he would renounce the throne if he, his mistress Elizabeth Romanovna Vorontsova, and his favorite Russian general would be allowed to go to Holstein.
 Catherine sent Grigori Orlov with a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his handwriting.
 Orlov was to deal with the abdication and the general was to lure Peter out of Oranienbaum and back to Peterhof to prevent bloodshed.
 Orlov rode back to Peterhof with the signed abdication announcement and the general convinced Peter to go to Peterhof and beg Catherine for mercy.
 Upon arrival at Peterhof, Peter was arrested and taken by Alexei Orlov to Ropsha, a country estate outside of St. Petersburg.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI had been imprisoned for more than twenty years.
 However, Catherine did not have to live with a living deposed emperor for long.
 The true circumstances of Peter’s death at the age of 34 on July 17, 1762, are unclear.
-It is possible that Peter was murdered by Alexei Orlov.
+It is possible Alexei Orlov murdered Peter.
 Another story is that Peter had been killed in a drunken brawl with one of his jailers.
 At the time, the official cause was “an acute attack of colic during one of his frequent bouts with hemorrhoids.”
 It is doubtful that Catherine played any role in Peter’s death.
 On July 19, 1762, Peter was buried without honors in the Alexander Nevsky Monastery in St. Petersburg.

 Catherine II, Empress of All Russia crowned herself at the Assumption Cathedral in the Moscow Kremlin on September 22, 1762.
 The Imperial Crown of Russia was created for her coronation and was used at the coronation for each subsequent Romanov emperor.
 The crown survived the Russian Revolution and the Soviet regime and is now displayed in the Moscow Kremlin Armory Museum.
 A photo of a copy of the crown is below.